ruanvdmerwe/ruanvdmerwe.github.io/_news/announcement_1.md

 inline: true
 ---

-Officially starting the PhD journey and joining my lab group, versus just doing the resarch for fun.
+Officially starting the PhD journey and joining my lab group, versus just doing the research for fun.